emmt/QuickHeaps.jl/docs/src/binaryheaps.md

 `h` of a type that inherits from `AbstractBinaryHeap`; but this method may also be specialized.

-The `QuickHeaps` package provides a number of methods (some unexported) that may be useful for implementing new binary heap types:
+The `QuickHeaps` package provides a number of public methods (some un-exported) that may be useful for implementing new binary heap types:

 - [`QuickHeaps.heapify`](@ref)
 - [`QuickHeaps.heapify!`](@ref)